spree/spree/guides/content/user/products/creating-products.md

 6. Navigate to the edit page for one of the products in your store.
 7. Click the **Product Properties** link.
 8. Click in the empty text box field under **Property** and start typing the name of the property you want to use: "Origin".
 After you type a few letters, the property name will display, and you can click it to select it.
-9. Enter a country name for the **Value** field, such as "Honduras".
+9. Enter a country name for the **Value** field, such as "USA".
 10. Click **Update**.

-Now, when you navigate to the product's page in your store, you will see the new Origin property in the "Properties" list.
+Now, when you navigate to the product's page in your store, you will see the new Country of Origin property in the "Properties" list.

 ![Properties List](/images/user/properties_list.jpg)